replicatedhq/kURL/testgrid/README.md

-# TestGride
+# Testgrid
-Testgrid is a an automation testing platform for kurl.
+Testgrid is a an automation testing platform for kURL.
-Testgrid spins up vms and installs kurl + kubernetes and runs conformance tests.
+Testgrid installs kURL specs on a set of linux os versions and runs conformance tests.
-## TestGride components and Architecture
+## Testgrid components and Architecture
-- TestGride has three main components.
+- Testgrid has three main components.
    - TGAPI: API is the main player that store and retrive the data to and from the database
    - Web: is the web interface for tests
-   - TGrun: runner that pull the queued tests and start to test them
+   - TGrun: a daemon that polls the api for queued runs and starts new vms and tests.

 ![test-gride-architecture](./assets/testgride-architecture.drawio.png)
-# Run Testgrid local
+# Run Testgrid Locally
 ## Prerequests
 - Have docker running locally
 - Have some k8s cluster running